Weak null singularity for the Einstein-Euler system: Introduction

-The following is a first version of the main result of this paper: \begin{thm} For a class of singular characteristic initial data without any symmetry assumptions for the Einstein--Euler equations \eqref{Eq1} with a regular fluid profile and a singular geometric profile such that
+By prescribing $u_*$ to be sufficiently small as compared to the initial data, the spacetime reamins regular up to the weak null singularity.
+In particular, the fluid variables are free of shocks.
+We will see this in the estimate of the quadratic term in the equation of the fluid variables, see the third term in the proof of Proposition \ref{Prop4.4}.
+The following is a first version of the main result of this paper, the precise version can be found at Theorem \ref{SmoothExist} - \ref{ContinuousExist}: \begin{thm} For a class of singular characteristic initial data without any symmetry assumptions for the Einstein--Euler equations \eqref{Eq1} with a regular fluid profile and a singular geometric profile such that for some large $N$,

 and for $\epsilon$ sufficiently small and $u_*,\underline{u}_*\le\epsilon$, there exists a unique smooth spacetime $(\mathcal{M},g)$ endowed with a double null foliation $(u,\underline{u})$ in $0\le u<u_*,\ 0\le \underline{u}<\underline{u}_*$, and unique smooth fluid represented by $(v,\tau)$, which satisfies the Einstein--Euler equations with the given data.
-Associated to $(\mathcal{M},g)$, there exists a coordinate system $(u,\underline{u},\theta_1,\theta_2)$ such that the metric and fluid variables $(v,\tau)$ extends continuously to the boundary, but the Christoffel symbols are not in $L^2$. \end{thm}
+Associated to $(\mathcal{M},g)$, there exists a coordinate system $(u,\underline{u},\theta^1,\theta^2)$ such that the metric and fluid variables $(v,\tau)$ extends continuously to the boundary, but the Christoffel symbols are not in $L^2$. \end{thm}

+\begin{rem} Theorem \ref{MainThm} shows that the Euler part does not form shocks in all of $\mathcal{M}$.
+This is despite, as we will show in the proof, the fact that the first derivatives of the fluid variables grow indefinitely as $u\to u_*$.
+In particular, despite the growth of the first derivatives of the fluid variables, there is insufficient time to form shocks before the weak null singularity. \end{rem} \begin{rem} While Theorem \ref{MainThm} is formulated so that both $u_*$ and $\ub_*$ are required to be small, one may expect that only smallness in $u_*$ is needed.
+In other words, for any $\ub_* >0$, there exists $\ep_{d,D,\ub_*}$ possibly smaller depending on $\ub_*$ such that the same result holds if the conditions \eqref{Eq1.5} are satisfied.
+To achieve this, one would use the structure of the Einstein equations as in \cite{10.1093/imrn/rnr201}.
+For the fluid part, one may expect to always gain a smallness constant due to its slower speed. \end{rem}

+Theorem 1 makes a statement about the metric being singular in terms of the Christoffel symbols not being in $L^2$.
+The statement is, however, not geometric, as the blowup is only guaranteed to occur in the $(u,\ub,\th^1,\th^2)$ coordinate system.
+The recent breakthrough of Sbierski \cite{Sbierski2024} shows that in the setting of a weak null singularity, the blowup of suitable curvature components can guarantee the Lipschitz inextendibility of the metric (in any coordinate systems).
+Using the results of \cite{Sbierski2024}, we prove that under an additional assumption of the initial data for the curvature, the spacetime metric is Lipschitz inextendible.
+Notice that the condition in the following corollary is an open condition.

 \begin{cor} Under the conditions of Theorem \ref{MainThm}, if the initial data also satisfy